 Aaron attended the University of Southern California from 2003 to 2005 before leaving to found Box.

-John Chambers is Chairman and CEO of Cisco.
-Since January 1995, when he assumed the role of CEO, Chambers has grown the company from US$1.2 billion in annual revenues to $47 billion in fiscal year 2014.
-He has received numerous awards for his leadership including being name as one of Time Magazine’s “100 Most Influential People” and one of “America’s Best Leaders” by US News & World Report.
+John Chambers, Executive Chairman of the Board, Cisco, is a working chairman with key areas of responsibility that include: focusing on country digitization and building relationships with government and business leaders, shareholders, and board members.
+Since January 1995, when he assumed the role of CEO, Chambers has grown the company from US $1.2 billion in annual revenues to $47 billion in fiscal year 2014.
+He served as Chairman and CEO from 2006 – 2015.
+Chambers has received numerous awards for his leadership including being named as one of Time Magazine’s “100 Most Influential People” and one of “America’s Best Leaders” by US News & World Report.
 Chambers has been widely recognized for his and Cisco’s philanthropic leadership, receiving the first-ever Clinton Global Citizen Award from former U.S. President Bill Clinton, and a two-time recipient of the U.S. State Department’s top corporate social responsibility award from Secretary of State Condoleezza Rice and Secretary of State Hillary Clinton.

 Dr. Ed Catmull is co-founder of Pixar Animation Studios and president of Pixar and Walt Disney Animation Studios, and Disneytoon Studios.
 For over twenty-five years, Pixar has dominated the world of animation, producing fourteen consecutive #1 box office hits, which have grossed more than $8.7 billion at the worldwide box office to date, and won thirty Academy Awards®.